cloud-native-toolkit/cloud-shell-commands/README.md

 # IBM Cloud Shell Command

-Scripts to set up the shell environment with several key clis to support Cloud-Native development with the ""Cloud-Native Toolkit".
+Scripts to set up the shell environment with several key clis to support Cloud-Native development with the "Cloud-Native Toolkit".

 The components included in the installer: